ofvoler/ofvoler/README.md

-👋 Hi, I’m Olivia!
+👋🏻 Hi, I’m Olivia!

-👀 I’m interested in front-end development and UX/UI design.
+💡 I’m interested in front-end development and UX/UI design.

-🌱 I’m currently learning more about UX/UI design and how to incorporate that into my code!

 👩🏻‍💻 I'm working on small projects in Figma, as well as contributing to the open-source Book Project.
 I've been coding in the React frontend and working on redesigning the web app UI.
 I also created their logo—<a href="https://github.com/Project-Books/book-project">check it out</a>!